fahad19/proppy/site/content/docs/quickstart.md

 ### Instances

-Now we can get an instance from our factory funciton by calling it:
+Now we can get an instance from our factory function by calling it:

 ```js
 const p = P();